-- (1) The compensation of directors, corporate auditors, and executive officers of the Company will be designed in such a manner that the value can be shared with the shareholders, the level is appropriate for their duties, and due consideration is given to incentives for continued improvement of corporate performance and securing of talented human recourses.
-[4.2, 4.2.1] - (2) In order to secure transparency and objectivity, the compensation of directors and corporate auditors will be determined by resolution of the Board of Directors or by consultation among the corporate auditors, respectively, in line with a review by the Compensation Advisory Committee and within the ranges approved by the General Meeting of Shareholders.
+- (1) The compensation of directors, A&SB members, and executive officers of the Company will be designed in such a manner that the value can be shared with the shareholders, the level is appropriate for their duties, and due consideration is given to incentives for continued improvement of corporate performance and securing of talented human resources.
+[4.2, 4.2.1] - (2) In order to secure transparency and objectivity, the compensation of directors and A&SB members will be determined by resolution of the Board of Directors or by consultation among the A&SB members, respectively, in line with a review by the Compensation Advisory Committee and within the ranges approved by the General Meeting of Shareholders.
 The compensation of executive officers will be determined by resolution of the Board of Directors based on a review by the Compensation Advisory Committee.
-[3.1(iii), 4.3, 4.6]

-- (3) The compensation of directors will consist of "monthly fixed compensation" as well as performance-based "bonuses" and "stock compensation" as follows: - The amount of fixed monthly compensation is determined in accordance with the respective position and responsibilities; - The total amount of bonuses for directors is determined as a fixed percentage of consolidated net income, an indicator linked to business performance; - As the stock compensation designed to provide incentives to achieve the mediumterm financial performance targets, shares of the Company and the cash conversion equivalent thereof (collectively "Company Shares") will be paid for the three-year period from fiscal year 2015.
-The number of Company Shares to be awarded will be calculated by multiplying his or her position-based basic points for each fiscal year under review by the performance-based indicator which is determined according to the achievement level of the Company's consolidated performance targets (consolidated net sales and operating income) within the range between 0 (if less than 90% achievement rate) to 1.2 (if 130% or more achievement rate); and - Retirement benefits for directors will not be paid.
+[3.1(iii), 4.3, 4.6] - (3) The compensation of directors will consist of "monthly fixed compensation" as well as performance-based "bonuses" and "stock compensation" as follows: - The "monthly fixed compensation" is determined in accordance with the respective position and responsibilities; - The "bonuses" are paid in cash according to the level of achievement of the predetermined target indicators, namely, consolidated net sales and operating income; - As to the "stock compensation," shares of the Company are distributed according to the level of achievement of the predetermined target indicators namely, consolidated ROE and operating margin among the performance targets of the "2020 Medium-Term Management Plan" in the number corresponding to the points; and - Retirement benefits for directors will not be paid.

-Compensation of outside directors and corporate auditors who mainly fulfill management supervision functions or auditing functions consists of "monthly fixed compensation" only.
+Compensation of outside directors and A&SB members who mainly fulfill management supervision functions or auditing functions consists of "monthly fixed compensation" only.
 [3.1(iii), 4.2, 4.2.1]